-Are you a craftsman in the finishing trades (electrical, drywall, plumbing, shutters, air conditioning, ...) and want to digitize your business and make it future-proof?
+Are you a craftsman in the finishing trades (electrical, drywall, sanitary, roller shutters, air conditioning, ...) and want to digitalise your business and make it future-proof?

-Take part in the "Handwerk trifft Wissenschaft" workshop.
-The "Handwerk trifft Wissenschaft" workshop promotes exchange and networking between craftspeople and scientists.
+Join the workshop "Craft meets Science".
+The workshop "Craft meets Science" promotes the exchange and networking of craftspeople and scientists.
 In small teams, we develop the digital craft innovations of tomorrow.
 The meetings of the teams are spread over a month.
-The end result will be solutions and prototypes that solve key challenges in the skilled trades.
+The end result is solutions and prototypes that solve key challenges in the craft sector.

 Dates & schedule of the workshop